 But as with any other segment, it’s dangerous to treat all millennials as one homogenous mass.
 Their birth years alone cover a span of almost 20 years with the general consensus being that if you were born in the early 80s up to the early 00s then you’re a millennial.
 Now that’s a pretty significant time period with numerous global events that will have shaped someone’s world view over the years.
 So personalisation is important.
 And that’s where financial advisers can really come into their own, offering a service that’s tailored to the individual and their needs – not something they can do that easily themselves by buying direct.

-To get started on social media check out our guide.
+For help with marketing to millennials check out our guide to getting started with social media.
 And why not follow us on twitter @RLprotection or connect with us on LinkedIn .
-We also have a range of marketing material to help you target millennials and other customer segments on our marketing studio – visit studio.royallondon.com to find out more.
+We also have a range of marketing material to help you target millennials and other customer segments on our marketing studio.

 *Source: Merrill Edge Report Spring 2017